Zouave: The Third Republic

-After 1871 the zouaves lost their status as an élite corps solely made up of long-service volunteers; they became a force mainly composed of conscripts from the French settlers in Algeria and Tunisia, undertaking their compulsory military service.
-Shortfalls in numbers were made up by detachments from the southern régions militaires of mainland France (Métropole).
-The zouave regiments did however retain significant numbers of long-service volunteers (engages volontiers et réengages) who contributed to the high morale and steadiness of these units.
+After 1871 the zouaves lost their status as an elite corps solely made up of long-service volunteers; they became a force mainly composed of conscripts from the French settlers in Algeria and Tunisia, undertaking their compulsory military service.
+Shortfalls in numbers were made up by detachments from the Paris, Lyon and some northern régions militaires of mainland France (the métropole).
+The zouave regiments did however retain significant numbers of long-service volunteers (engagés volontaires et réengagés) who contributed to the high morale and steadiness of these units.

 Two zouave battalions (under chefs de bataillon Simon and Mignot) served in Tonkin during the closing weeks of the Sino-French War (August 1884 to April 1885).
 One of these battalions was roughly handled on 23 March 1885 in the Battle of Phu Lam Tao.
 A third zouave battalion (chef de bataillon Metzinger) joined the Tonkin Expeditionary Corps shortly after the end of the war, and took part in operations against Vietnamese insurgents.

 In 1899 a law created for each regiment of zouaves a 5th Battalion, "to be stationed in France" in groupes des 5e bataillons de Zouaves.
 The 5th battalions of the 1st and 4th Zouaves were stationed as part of the Gouvernement militaire de Paris.
 The 5th battalions of the 2nd and 3rd Zouaves were stationed in the région militaire de Lyon.
 Upon mobilization for war in France, these battalions would form the nucleus of Régiments de Marche de Zouaves, each of 3 battalions.
-This permanent presence in the two key garrisons of metropolitan France facilitated subsequent arrival and participation by other elements of the 19th Military Region as reinforcements, in the event of an attack on mainland France.
+This permanent presence in the two key garrisons of metropolitan France facilitated subsequent arrival and participation by other elements of the 19th Military Region (French colonial Algeria) as reinforcements, in the event of an attack on mainland France.